Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 Local irradiation

-Irradiation of the lesion site, fields, reflexogenic zones, staged or by zones, extrafocal. fractional.
+Irradiation of the affected area, fields, reflexogenic zones, staged or by zone, extrafocal. factional.

 Features of irradiation with erythemal doses:

-One area of the skin can be irradiated no more than 5 times, and the mucous membrane - no more than 6-8 times.
-Repeated irradiation of the same skin area is possible only after the extinction of erythema.
-The subsequent dose of radiation is increased by 1 / 2-1 biodose.
-When treating with UV rays, light-protective glasses are used for the patient and the medical staff.
+One area of skin can be irradiated no more than 5 times, and the mucous membrane - no more than 6-8 times.
+Repeated irradiation of the same area of skin is possible only after the erythema has subsided.
+The subsequent radiation dose is increased by 1/2-1 biodose.
+When treating with UV rays, light-protective glasses are used for the patient and medical staff.

-Dosing of UV irradiation is carried out by determining the biodose, biodose is the minimum amount of UV radiation sufficient to obtain the weakest threshold erythema on the skin for least time, with a fixed distance from the feed (20 - 100 cm).
-Determination of the biodose is carried out with the BD-2 biodosimeter.
+Dosing of UV irradiation is carried out by determining the biodose, the biodose is the minimum amount of UV radiation sufficient to obtain the weakest threshold erythema on the skin within least time, with a fixed distance from the irradiator (20 - 100 cm).
+The biodose is determined using a BD-2 biodosimeter.

 Suberythemal (less than 1 biodose)